-- 1. Deliver extemporaneous speeches in a variety of situations - 2.
-Develop, outline and perform six formal speeches - 3.
-Analyze an audience and situation, and then adapt a message to those needs - 4.
-Do all reading thoughtfully and prepared to participate in discussions. - 5.
-Prepare and use visual aids that promote clarity and interest - 6.
-Use evidence, reasoning, and motive appeals in persuasive speaking - 7.
-Establish credibility by demonstrating knowledge and analysis of a topic - 8.
-Develop strategies for coping effectively with the tensions involved in public speaking - 9.
-Demonstrate acceptable ethical standards in research and presentation of materials - 10.
-Listen to, analyze, and critique oral communication - 11.
-Work individually and collaboratively - 12.
-Deliver a written report evaluating a public speaker outside of the school using skills learned throughout the course.
+- 1. Develop, outline and perform four formal speeches; - 2.
+Deliver extemporaneous speeches in a variety of situations: - 3.
+Analyze an audience and situation, and then adapt a message to those needs; - 4.
+Prepare and use visual aids that promote clarity and interest; - 5.
+Use evidence, reasoning, and motive appeals in persuasive speaking; - 6.
+Establish credibility by demonstrating knowledge and analysis of a topic; - 7.
+Develop strategies for coping effectively with the tensions involved in public speaking; - 8.
+Demonstrate acceptable ethical standards in research and presentation of materials; - 9.
+Listen to, analyze, and critique oral communication; - 10.
+Work individually and collaboratively